imgrant/ebi-gallery-infra/README.md

 #### 🐳 AWS EC2 deployment

-The EC2 deployment uses [Terraform](https://www.terraform.io/) to declare and provision the cloud infrastructure, and [Ansible](https://www.ansible.com/) for system configuration management and application deployment.
+The EC2 deployment uses [_Terraform_](https://www.terraform.io/) to declare and provision the cloud infrastructure, and [_Ansible_](https://www.ansible.com/) for system configuration management and application deployment.
-The application is deployed as a multi-container service via [Docker Compose](https://docs.docker.com/compose/).
+The application is deployed as a multi-container service via [_Docker Compose_](https://docs.docker.com/compose/).

 See [aws-ec2-docker/README.md](aws-ec2-docker/) for details and usage.

 #### ☸ DigitalOcean Kubernetes deployment

 The Kubernetes (K8s) deployment again uses [Terraform](https://www.terraform.io/) for cloud infrastructure provisioning, this time including a managed database service and object storage service bucket.
-Terraform also bootstraps the k8s cluster with the [GitOps Toolkit](https://fluxcd.io/docs/components/) and [Flux](https://fluxcd.io/) controllers for continous delivery (CD) of the application lifecycle; Flux deploys the in-cluster infrastructure (incuding an external load balancer) and the application itself.
+Terraform also bootstraps the k8s cluster with the [_GitOps Toolkit_](https://fluxcd.io/docs/components/) and [_Flux_](https://fluxcd.io/) controllers for continous delivery (CD) of the application lifecycle; Flux deploys the in-cluster infrastructure (incuding an external load balancer) and the application itself.

 See [do-k8s-flux/README.md](do-k8s-flux/) for details and usage.